 Description of Research

-- The quantitative biology of CTLA4 in immune regulation and destruction.
+- The quantitative biology of CTLA4 in immune regulation and inflammatory carcinogenesis.
 The quantitative variations of CTLA4 have been associated with human autoimmunity, cancer occurrence, and both the autoimmune toxicity and therapeutic efficacy in cancer immunotherapy.
-With a novel approach of lentiviral RNAi transgenesis, Dr. Chen and his colleagues have found that subtle quantitative variations of CTLA4 levels regulate tissue-specific immune damage.
+With a novel approach of lentiviral RNAi transgenesis, Dr. Chen and his colleagues have found that subtle quantitative variations of CTLA4 levels regulate tissue-specific immune damage and inflammatory carcinogenesis.

-- Studies of autoimmune mechanisms in antitumor immunity revealed tumor as an "immuneprivileged self"
+- Studies of autoimmune mechanisms in antitumor immunity revealed the immunological identity of tumor as an "immuneprivileged self".

 Selected Cancer-Related Publications